Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

   ConfigParser.cpp `Line 307` - Modify the number of threads defined for BG, Inter and GodSpeed.
 Defaults are 2, 4 and Hardware Max Supported Thread Count.

-  Note that the thread count defines the number of sources being scanned parallely, this takes minimal time and is thus expected not to be modifed with much.
-May cause unexpected behavior is exceeding Hardware Max value.
+  **Note:** Thread count defines the number of sources being scanned parallely, this takes minimal time and is thus expected not to be modifed with much.
+May cause unexpected behavior if exceeding Hardware Max value.

 - **Thread Count for Hasher**
   Adjust the default number of threads used by the Hasher.
 Typically, this value is determined by the selected Mode, but you can modify it here if you want to specify a different number.
 Default is `2`.